Back to Academy

 Each team is different and therefore requires different strategies to improve team culture.
 Here are some of my favorites ways you can coach your team on psychological safety.

-Once upon a time, a manager never made a mistake, and the employees saw this and they never made a mistake either.
-And the company was perfect and all in the land were happy. 👸🤴
+Once upon a time, a manager never made a mistake, and the employees saw this, and they never made a mistake either.
+The company was perfect, and all in the land were happy. 👸🤴

 Unfortunately, this isn’t anyone’s reality.